 Are you planning your first visit to Playhouse Square and wondering what to expect?
-Or maybe you just aren’t sure: What to wear?
-Are cameras permitted?
-How early to arrive?
-Let us answer all your questions.
+Or maybe it's been a while and you need a refresher.
+Expand the links below to learn more!

 We wish for every guest to have a wonderful, unforgettable experience during their visit.
 To provide that assurance, we ask that all noise-making devices (cell phones, pagers, wristwatch alarms) are turned off and that, when possible, our guests remain seated during all productions while keeping chatter to a very minimal level.